 About the presenter

 Beverley Costa founded the Pasalo Project in 2017, partly to disseminate the ideas, learning and knowledge from Mothertongue.
 After training as a group and individual psychotherapist and psychodramatist, she set up Mothertongue, a culturally and linguistically sensitive therapeutic support service for people from black and minority ethnic communities in Reading, in 2000.
-She has been its CEO, Clinical Director and individual and group supervisor of its therapists and Mental Health Interpreters until its proposed closure in 2018.
+She has been its CEO, Clinical Director and individual and group supervisor of its therapists and Mental Health Interpreters until its closure in 2018.

 Beverley has been running quarterly culturally and linguistically sensitive supervision groups, for all the therapists in the Berkshire IAPT service, for the past nine years.
 Beverley’s paper, Psychotherapy across Languages, in collaboration with Professor Jean-Marc Dewaele, won the BACP Diversity and Equality Research Award for 2013.
 She established Colleagues Across Borders in 2013 which offers pro bono peer support to refugee psychosocial workers and interpreters based in the Middle East.
 She is a Senior Practitioner Fellow at Birkbeck, University of London.

 - consider elements of cultural and linguistic sensitivity in supervision practice